Fire services in France: Class A

 Professional fire fighters class A are recruited through civil service exams open to direct entry candidates with a bachelor's degree in engineering, and to fire fighters class B qualified as sector commanders.
 Commandants are selected through a civil service exam from captains with three years in the grade; lieutenant-colonels from commandants with five years in the grade.
 Direct entry captains are undergoing a 42-week course, and internal entry captains a 10-week course, at the National Fire College.

 Class A+

 Professional fire fighters class A+ hold senior management positions, such as brigade manager, deputy brigade manager, or senior expert for the government.

 Colonels are recruited through civil service exams open to fire fighters class A qualified as area managers.
-The laureates are undergoing a 32-week course at the National Fire College.
+They undergo a 32-week course at the National Fire College.

-Colonels hors-classe are selected from colonels with four years in the grade; contrôleurs généraux from colonels hors-classe with at least 8 years of experience as brigade manager, senior manager for the government, or similar positions that are listed by a decree.
+Colonels hors-classe are selected from colonels with four years in the grade; contrôleurs généraux from colonels hors-classe with at least 8 years’ experience as brigade manager, senior manager for the government, or similar positions that are listed by a decree.

 The contrôleur général insignia has 2 pyres.
-However, some officers who handle special responsibilities within the government can have a 3 pyres insignia.
+However some officers who handle special responsibilities within the government have a 3 pyres insignia.

+Central administration

 Responses

 In 2015, the French fire services responded to 4,453,300 incidents, most of which were medical: